Search the Health Library

 Who needs it?

-For Principal Investigators (PIs), recertification will include 4 required online modules and 1 in-person activity (the 100 points system will no longer be used).
+- For Principal Investigators (PIs), recertification will include 4 required online modules and 1 in-person activity.
 The list of in-person activities will include a variety of instructor-led courses and in-person workshops offered throughout the calendar year.
 A combination of the 4 required modules and 1 of the in-person activities will result in the completion of PI recertification.

 For all other study team members, recertification will include 4 required online modules and 2 additional courses available for choosing.
 A combination of the 4 required modules and 2 additional course available for choosing will result in the completion of study team recertification.